This infrared photography tutorial will guide you to your personal IR solution. It will identify and explain your most important choices.

 In the “good old days” of film photography, your choices were very much limited by the type of IR film available.
 With digital infrared photography, you have many more options available to you, especially when you convert a camera.
 The following table lists your choices.
 Since all the IR filter makers and camera conversion companies use different terminology, I tried to use common terms as much as possible.
-For visual examples of the various filter types, look at the comparison pages provided by Life Pixel and Kolari Vision.
+For excellent visual examples of the various filter types, the comparison pages provided by Life Pixel and Kolari Vision.

 With this filter type, you are basically restricted to pure black and white conversions.
 The raw data does not contain any color information.
-On the other hand, if you are after black and white images anyway, this filter type will make you happy with the darkest skies and the brightest foliage.
+So, if you are after black and white images anyway, this filter type will make you happy with the darkest skies and the brightest foliage.

 If you are unsure about which filter to choose, take this one.
 It is a good compromise between false color and black and white.
 You can achieve the infrared blue sky effect, and you can achieve nice black and white conversions.
-This is the filter I am using in all my converted cameras.
+This is the filter I used in most of my converted cameras.

-|Enhanced IR (650-665 nm)||Basically the same results as with a standard IR filter, but with slightly more color information in the raw data.
-Out of the camera, the picture has slightly less contrast compared to a standard IR filter.
-Consequently, this filter is your best choice if you like pictures with the IR blue sky effect.
+Similar results as with a standard IR filter, but with more color information in the raw data.
+Out of the camera, the picture has less contrast compared to a standard IR filter.
+This filter is your best choice if you like pictures with the IR blue sky effect.

 This filter will retain the highest amount of color information in the raw data.
-Therefore this filter is your best choice if you like false color IR photography.
+This filter is your best choice if you like false color IR photography.

 This is your choice if you don’t want to limit your options.
 The filter lets the entire light spectrum pass, from Ultraviolet to Infrared.
 You can then select the desired spectrum by placing a filter on your lens.
 This approach is a combination of using infrared filters and camera conversion.
 While this is the most flexible option, it is also less convenient.
 You will need to carry multiple filters or at least step-up rings for all your lenses.

 Issues you need to be aware of